2021: Explorations in Genomic Medicine Research

 Explorations in Genomic Medicine Research was a virtual summer class offered by the UNC Program for Precision Medicine in Health Care (PPMH) in summer 2021.

 - Describe (a) the structure and function of genes, (b) the relationship between genes and health, and (c) gene inheritance mechanisms.

 - Describe applications of genomics in public health and medicine, including ethics, legal, and social concerns.

 - Ethical, legal, and social issues in genomic medicine research

 - Use medical and genetic information to evaluate risks for common complex diseases.

 - Compare and contrast multiple techniques used in human disease research.

 - Appreciate the diversity of career options available in genomics-related fields.

-Explorations in Genomic Medicine Research will meet M•Tu•W•Th•F from 12:00-1:00 pm EST from Monday May 17 through Friday June 25, 2021.
-Classes will meet on Zoom, and class sessions will be recorded.
-Each class meeting will have 15 minutes of asynchronous time for class preparation (such as reading a short article) or writing a short response after class.
+Explorations in Genomic Medicine Research met M•Tu•W•Th•F from 12:00-1:00 pm EST from Monday May 17 through Friday June 25, 2021.
+Classes met on Zoom, and class sessions were recorded.
+Each class meeting had 15 minutes of asynchronous time for class preparation (such as reading a short article) or writing a short response after class.

-Students who attend or watch at least 26 of the 30 class sessions, actively participate in class, and complete the post-class survey will receive a $550 stipend and a certificate of completion.
+Students who attended or watched at least 26 of the 30 class sessions, actively participated in class, and completed the post-class survey received a $550 stipend and a certificate of completion.